Nikola2444/RISC-V-vector-processor/README.md

 * Vitis_test_app - contains example software used for programming of Zedboard from Vitis.
 * Scripts - .tcl files used for packaging of all the hardware files

+## PROJECT STATUS

+   * Sheet of implemented and verified instructions can be found on the next [link:](https://docs.google.com/spreadsheets/d/1fCqdjVGNh2V0TndOiQdK-zKLkYkHDLEMYcRyQqehwq8/edit?usp=sharing)

 ## SIMULATION

 To simulate the design in Vivado next .tcl script needs to be sourced to it.